 Dual Agency in MN Real Estate IMPORTANT CONSIDERATIONS FOR BUYERS:

 You have to agree to dual agency up front – keep in mind that you will may have access to see more homes if you allow dual agency.
 Buyers may choose “Buyer Broker” representation during their home search process with a sales associate.
-By consenting to dual agency, we will be able to view all homes that are listed with Keller Williams Classic Realty NW.
-Without dual agency acceptance, you will not be able to view any homes listed by our broker.
+By consenting to dual agency, we will be able to view all homes that are listed with our broker.
+Without dual agency acceptance, you will NOT be able to view any homes listed by our broker.

 “Motivational” information is kept confidential in dual agency.